Austin SHINES: Innovations in Energy Storage

 Austin Energy will match the investments financially along with staff support as part of receiving the grants.

-Pecan Street, Inc. — Headquartered at The University of Texas at Austin, Pecan Street Inc. is a research and development organization focused on developing and testing advanced technology, business model and customer behavior surrounding advanced energy management systems.
+Pecan Street, Inc. — Pecan Street Inc. is a research and development organization headquartered at The University of Texas at Austin.
+They are focused on developing and testing advanced technology, business model and customer behavior surrounding advanced energy management systems.
 Pecan Street, Inc. is supporting the residential components of the Austin SHINES project.

 Additional partners will be announced as the project progresses.